-You most likely don't consider contributing to your employer sponsored retirement plan as a gamble, and you're not alone.
-Many American's think about investing in their Retirement accounts such as a 401(k), 403(b), 457, Traditional IRA, or even their Pension as a relatively safe bet.
+If you are like most Americans, you likely don't consider contributing to your employer sponsored retirement plan as a gamble.
+Many Americans’ think about investing in their Retirement accounts such as a 401(k), 403(b), 457, Traditional IRA, or even their Pension as a relatively safe bet.
 Sure, the stock market will fluctuate, but most people believe the market will be higher when they retire compared to where it was when they started saving.
-From a historical perspective, they are correct, the market has always appreciated over long term periods - But the taxation of these accounts can have you singing a very different tune.
+From a historical perspective, they are correct, the market has always appreciated over long term periods - But the taxation of these accounts can start to sing a very different tune.

 That right there is the gamble.
-You are betting that your current tax rate is higher than it will be when you retire and that is something most of us were taught.
+You are betting that your current tax rate is higher than it will be when you retire, and this is something most of us were taught.

 Defer as much income as you can until you retire